Did you know that job costing can create an epic increase in your gross profits?

 - Bypass those pitfalls!
 Use your job costing history to identify – and avoid – those potential losers.

-When you replace projects that lose money (or only yield minimal profits), with jobs that achieve your gross profit targets, you substantially increase your gross profit.
+When you replace projects that lose money (or only yield minimal profits) with jobs that achieve your gross profit targets, you substantially increase your gross (and net) profits.

 4. Job Costing Shows You Where To Shift Into Higher Gross Profit Work